Knowledge & Memory

 API Reference

-All circle endpoints are consumer-authenticated and require a verified email.
-Routes are mounted under /:appNameId/circles/.
+All circle endpoints for consumers are mounted at /:appNameId/circles/ and require consumerAuthMiddleware + verified email.

 Circle CRUD